skillrepos/adv-k8s-v2/codespace-labs.md

 ```

 3. In the output of the describe command, in the Events section, you can see that it failed to be
-scheduled because there were "0/1 nodes are available: 1 node(s) didn't match node selector".
+scheduled because there were "0/1 nodes are available: 1 node(s) didn't match Pod's node affinity/selector".
 And
 further up, you can see that it is looking for a Node-Selector of "type=mini".

 4. This means the pod definition expected at least one node to have a label of "type=mini".
 Take a look